Welcome to Gateway Park in Fort Worth.

 picnic tables, poles, posts, guy wires, and the like.
 And X and O combined is a disc golf basket.

-not understand safety bearings, please discuss this with your coach or attend the beginner clinic before
+If you do not understand safety bearings, please discuss this with your coach or attend the

-setting out.
-All runners must check in at finish (or the download station at the Event Center) even if
+All runners must check in at finish even if they are over time!